 This category describes a tumor that may be difficult, or not possible, to remove surgically when it is first diagnosed, but if chemotherapy and/or radiation therapy is able to shrink the tumor first, it may be able to be removed later with negative margins.
 A negative margin means that no visible cancer cells are left behind.

 This type is still located only in the area around the pancreas, but it cannot be surgically removed because it has grown into nearby arteries or veins or to nearby organs.
 However, there are no signs that it has spread to any distant parts of the body.
 Approximately 35% to 40% of patients are diagnosed with this stage.

 The tumor has spread beyond the area of the pancreas and to other organs, such as the liver or distant areas of the abdomen.
 Approximately 45% to 55% of patients are diagnosed with this stage.

-By classifying each cancer into one of these categories, the health care team can plan the best treatment strategy.
+By classifying each cancer into 1 of these categories, the health care team can plan the best treatment strategy.

 TNM Staging System

 Doctors frequently use a tool called the TNM system to stage other types of cancer.
-Because doctors generally classify a tumor during surgery, and because many patients with pancreatic cancer do not receive surgery, the TNM system is not used as much for pancreatic cancer as it is for other cancers.
+Doctors generally classify a tumor during surgery, and many patients with pancreatic cancer do not receive surgery.
+Therefore, the TNM system is not used as much for pancreatic cancer as it is for other cancers.

 Tumor (T): How large is the primary tumor?
 Where is it located?